Ningbo Daily: History

-After the establishment of Ningbo Daily Newspaper Group on 21 June 2002, Ningbo Daily was changed to be owned by Ningbo Daily Newspaper Group.
-At present, Ningbo Daily is a large newspaper with more than 12 editions, with a circulation of 250,000 copies.
+After the establishment of Ningbo Daily Newspaper Group, on 21 June 2002, Ningbo Daily was changed to be owned by Ningbo Daily Newspaper Group.
+In March 2018, Ningbo Daily won the Third National Top 100 Newspapers in China.

-In 2018, the newspaper was included in the recommended list of the top 100 national newspapers in 2017 by the National Radio and Television Administration.

 Controversies

 During the 2012 protests against the PX project in Zhenhai District, Ningbo, the Ningbo Daily published an article claiming that citizen demonstrations undermined the stability and development of the overall situation, causing dissatisfaction among the demonstrators.